 A College Partnership

-Because many students, including students with autism, choose to attend a two-year college after high school, we also partnered with two community colleges (Bucks County Community College, and Lehigh Carbon Community College) to develop autism support programs to serve their students.
+Because many students, including students with autism, choose to attend a two-year college after high school, we also partnered with two community colleges to develop autism support programs to serve their students.

 Essential to our work was reaching out to experts in the field of supporting individuals on the autism spectrum at the college level.
 Jane Thierfeld Brown has been the project’s consultant for the entirety of our work, both consulting with high school teams to bring the college perspective to teachers, students, and families; and working directly with the PASSHE and community college sites to develop and implement their autism support programs.